frequently asked questions

 HOW DOES PAYMENT WORK?

 Again, you’ll get different answers from different companies, but generally a down payment (typically around 30%), a mid-project payment, and final bill are common practice.
-The payment terms and conditions should be readily available within the Contract Documents.
+The payment terms and conditions should be readily available within the Contract documents.

 ***Remember, the payment goes to the individual/company who holds the license***